Conformally-flat gravitational analogues to the Schwinger effect: Other Gravitational analogues

 As already said, in this case the pair creation probability can be obtained from Eq.~\eqref{eq:pair_creation_HK} by a simple rescaling of $b_0$.
 Curiously, the parabolic cylinder functions play a dual role here: on the one hand, they determine the function $a(\tau)$, while, on the other hand, they are crucial to compute the modes of the field.

-\textbf{Case II.} We can enlarge now our discussion to models whose vacuum persistence probability is no longer described by expression~\eqref{eq:pair_creation_HK}.
-For example, we can consider a situation in which $Ra^2$ is a polynomial quadratic in $\tau$.
+\textbf{Case II.} \colm{In an arbitrary number of dimensions other than four, the equation determining the analogous scale factor becomes nonlinear due to the last term in Eq.~\eqref{eq:ROmegaInOmega}, implying a higher level of intricacy in obtaining its solutions.
+Still, we will be able to find a simple model whose vacuum persistence probability is no longer described by expression~\eqref{eq:pair_creation_HK}.
+Consider} a situation in which $Ra^2$ is a quadratic polynomial in $\tau$.
 A simple choice in an arbitrary number of dimensions $\dime>2$ is a Gaussian scale factor, $a(\tau)=a_0\exp{-\alpha\tau^2/2}$, where $a_0$ and $\alpha$ are real parameters that respectively govern its intensity and its time dependence.
 For this simple geometry, the Ricci scalar is given by

 so that $Ra^2(\tau)={2 (\dime-1) \alpha} \left(\frac{\dime-2}{2}\alpha \tau^2-1\right)$.

 Note that, in order to apply our methods, the coupling to the curvature should be such that $\xi-\xi_\dime>0$, so that the effective potential is confining (and not unstable) for large values of $\tau$; we shall also restrict $\alpha\leq0$, so that the quantum field is not tachyonic.
 In this universe, where the cosmological time can be written in terms of the imaginary error function $\operatorname{Erfi}$,